 One month might look more profitable than it actually is only because you haven't paid off any expenses accrued during the month.

 One perk?
 Since you don't record income until you physically receive it, tax time can be a little less stressful—you'll only pay income tax on money you already have for the tax year.

-If you sell any sort of inventory or make more than $5 million a year, you don't have a choice: accrual-basis accounting is the only method for you.
-And that's great news!
-Sure, accrual-basis accounting is the more complicated method, but it's also more accurate.
-Plus, most accounting software defaults to it anyway; you'll definitely want to familiarize yourself with the method, but you can leave a lot of the technical details up to your software.
+If you manage inventory or make more than $5 million a year, accrual-basis accounting is the only method for you.
+Accrual-basis accounting is the more complicated method, but it's also more accurate.
+Plus, most accounting software defaults to it anyway—you'll definitely want to familiarize yourself with the method, but you can leave a lot of the technical details up to your software.

-Sell services rather than goods?
-You might have the choice between the two methods, and accounting software like Xero, QuickBooks Online, and Patriot Software all let you choose your preferred accounting method during the setup process.
+If you sell services rather than goods, you might have the choice between the two methods.
+Accounting software like Xero and QuickBooks Online let you choose your preferred accounting method during the setup process.

 Whichever way you choose, the accounting method you use will govern your books for a good long while—so make sure you choose wisely.

 Want more bookkeeping know-how?
 Our article on bookkeeping basics for small-business owners can help you keep your books in order.